nyscapes/downtown-archaeologies/_artifacts/matts-artifact.md

 Queer Nation is a cultural landmark that is quintessentially New York, and it only adds to the rich history of non-conforming protest and action in Downtown Manhattan.
 Telling the story of Downtown Manhattan, particularly Greenwich Village, would be incomplete without speaking of the Gay Rights Movement, and Queer Nation played a significant role.
 Bobst Library offers a rich collection of materials relating to Queer Nation, preserving t-shirts, media lists, newsletters, and signage from a time and place where activism was desperately needed.
 Thanks to this archived collection and the memory of its members, Queer Nation will forever be a part of the spatiohistory of Downtown Manhattan.

-Works Cited
+Bibliography

-Bronski, Michael.
-A Queer History of the United States.
+* Bronski, Michael. _A Queer History of the United States_.
 Beacon Press, 2011.

-Eaklor, Vicki.
-Queer America: A GLBT History of the 20th Century.
+* Eaklor, Vicki. _Queer America: A GLBT History of the 20th Century_.
 Greenwood Press, 2008.

-Sante, Luc.
-Low Life: Lures and Snares of Old New York.
-Farrar, Straus, and Giroux, 1991.
+* Sante, Luc. _Low Life: Lures and Snares of Old New York.
+Farrar, Straus, and Giroux_, 1991.